Skip to main content

 The HyperQ technology will provide access to metabolic processes from the micron to the nanoscale and thereby insights into metabolic signatures of a broad range of disease such as cancer, Alzheimer and the mechanisms behind neurodegenerative disease.
 This will enable fundamentally new insights into the Life Sciences.

-HyperQ work during the first finding period was focused in the development of hardware and software allowing to realise ultrasensitive magnetic resonance form nano- to macroscale.
-Three PIs team started to work on main research line of the project.
+HyperQ work during the second finding period was focused in the development of hardware and software allowing to realise ultrasensitive magnetic resonance form nano- to macroscale.
+Three PIs and their teams continued to work on the main research line of the project according to project research plan.

 HyperQ will revolutionise biological and medical understanding by providing unprecedented insight into metabolic processes at the cellular and macroscopic level that are at present inaccessible with any other technique.
 Our objectives are to (see Fig. 1):